Davyd-Nestroiev/wazuh-scan-lab/05-identification.md

 # Stage 5: Identification

 ## Objectives
-During this stage, the blue team must identify the suspicious traffic using the Wazuh EDR tool and proceed with response according to the incident response framework.
+During this stage, the blue team must identify the suspicious traffic using the Wazuh SIEM tool and proceed with response according to the incident response framework.

 ## Traffic Captured
 Traffic that been captured using Wazuh dashboard event logs